Creating A Partnership With Your Digital Marketing Agency

 Creating a strong partnership with the right digital marketing agency can take your business to new heights.
 A true partnership is supportive, collaborative, communicative, and founded on mutual respect - a feat that doesn’t happen overnight!
 As a Denver-based digital marketing agency that’s partnered with clients since 2003, the Fruition team is sharing some of the key elements we focus on to create strong client/agency relationships that will last for years to come.

-If you’ve never worked with an agency before, you may be hesitant to share sensitive information, like financials, revenue numbers, lifetime customer value, and average order sizes.
+We don't know what we don't know.
+If you’ve never worked with an agency before, you may be hesitant to share sensitive information, like financials, revenue numbers, lifetime customer value ("LTV"), and average order sizes.
 An agency should become an extension of your team, and providing this information will help your agency meet your business goals.
 Your agency is working hard to increase leads and conversions, and understanding the end result will inform them if their strategies are working, if there’s something they should double down on, or if there’s something they should pull back on.
 Likewise, sharing access to Google Analytics, social media platforms, and your website will help your agency get a comprehensive view of your business and make more informed decisions.

 After sharing your information, it’s important for you and your agency to establish key metrics that you’ll use to track progress.
 Get granular here to make sure everyone is on the same page.
 For example, what does a lead look like?
 Is it filling out a form online, or is it someone making an appointment?
 Taking the time to define key metrics will get you and your agency on the same page as you discuss goals and strategies.